Confocal Microscopy & Imaging

 Instructional Support Specialist

-You must cancel in advance or be charged for any time that you do not use.
+You must cancel in advance and are accountable for any time that you do not use.

 All users must be trained on how to use the Biorad Confocal microscope and the associated computer equipment and software.
 Training is directed towards producing independent users.
 Once trained and checked out, users are allowed independent access to the equipment.
 Training, which involves major contact time, requires an appointment.